dmisiek/dmisiek/README.md

 ## Hi there 👋
-I'm Dominik, a full-time frontend developer 👨‍💻
+I'm Dominik, a full-time web & mobile developer 👨‍💻

 ### About me

 ---
 ✨ Creating bugs **since 2020**

-🔭 I’m currently working on [RynekGPU](https://rynekgpu.dmisiek.pl/) & related projects

 👨‍💻 All of my projects are available at [dmisiek.pl](https://dmisiek.pl/)